vd2org/wheelchair/README.md

-# wheelchair
+# Wheelchair

-The async CouchDB connector
+The async CouchDB connector for Python